 If you’re on an Android device pairing to the Pixel Buds is super easy.
 Just like the AirPods with iOS devices, all you need to do to pair these to your phone is make sure Bluetooth is enabled on your source device, and open the case.
 From there, a small card will pop up that will let you connect to the earbuds and give you a short tutorial on how to use them.
 Part of the process is also making sure that your own Google Assistant can be accessed from the earbuds by long pressing on the earbud.

 If you don’t have an Android phone you can still connect to the new Pixel Buds if you want.
-I was able to pair to my pair with both my Huawei Matebook and my iPhone 11 Pro and use them as I would any other Bluetooth device.
+I can pair to my earbuds with both my Huawei Matebook and my iPhone 11 Pro.
 To do this you just have to:

-- Place earbuds inside the charging case and close the lid.
+- Place Pixel Buds inside the charging case and close the lid.

 - Open the lid but do not remove the earbuds.

-- Press and hold the small button on the back of the charging case until the small LED light begins blinking white.
+- Press and hold the small button on the back of the charging case until the small LED light blinks white.

 - Take out the earbuds and use them normally.

 Unfortunately, you won’t get some of the features if you’re not connected to an Android device.
-While connected to an iPhone you won’t get access to the Google Assistant even if you have the app downloaded on your phone.
+While connected to an iPhone you won’t get access to Google Assistant, even if you have the app downloaded on your phone.
 Long pressing on the earbud won’t even bring up Siri.
 You also won’t get the Adaptive Sound feature, or at least it doesn’t seem like it in my experience.
-On the bright side though, the auto-pause feature still works regardless of which device you’re using.
+On the bright side, the auto-pause feature still works regardless of which device you’re using.

 What’s the battery life like on the new Google Pixel Buds?

-Google claims a battery life of five hours of constant playback but in our testing I found that it actually did better than that.
-At a constant output of 75dB I managed to get 6 hours and 8 minutes of constant playback which is very average when compared to other models we’ve tested.
-Still, it should last you long enough for the average commute or workout at the gym which is good.
-Then you can just pop them back in the case which Google says should give you another 24 hours of listening time.
+Google claims a battery life of five hours of constant playback, but in our testing it did better than that.
+At a constant output of music peaking at 75dB(SPL), the Pixel Buds (2020) lasts 6 hours and 8 minutes.
+You can just pop the buds back in the case to recharge.
+The case should give you another 24 hours of listening time.

 The charging case also fast charges the ‘buds giving you another two hours of playback after just 10 minutes in the case.
-If you’re on Android you’ll get a little dropdown menu showing you the battery life of each earbud but I’m not sure how accurate it is since they seem to discharge at different rates.
-During my testing though the two earbuds died way closer to each other than the percentage displayed would suggest.
+If you’re on Android you’ll get a little dropdown menu showing you the battery life of each earbud, but I’m not sure how accurate it is since they seem to discharge at different rates.
+The two earbuds die way closer to each other than the percentage displayed suggests.

-What do the new Google Pixel Buds sound like?
+What does the Google Pixel Buds (2020) sound like?

-The kick drums and bass guitar in Selfless by The Strokes was subtle but present, just like I like it.
-There is a small amount of emphasis in the mids and highs as well which made these pretty good for listening to my podcasts while walking around the apartment.
-I’ve been listening to a number of podcasts thanks to quarantine and seeing as the range of 300Hz – 3,000Hz is where most formants necessary for speech intelligibility tend to lie I didn’t have a problem hearing the commentators over whatever else is going on in my apartment.
+The kick drums and bass guitar in Selfless by The Strokes are subtle but present, just as I like it.
+There is a small amount of emphasis in the mids and highs as well which makes these pretty good for listening to podcasts.
+The range of 300Hz-3kHz is where most formants necessary for speech intelligibility lie, and I can hear the commentators easily.

-The one thing that still remains to be seen is how well that will hold up once I’m back outside and these have to compete with trucks and subways—but in my use I’ve had no issues.
+The one thing that still remains to be seen is how well that will hold up once I’m back outside and these have to compete with trucks and subways.
 Highs are also emphasized, but the end result was a little different.
-While I was able to clearly hear all of the hi-hats and cymbals in the song Feels Like We Only Go Backwards by Tame Impala they definitely were not as clear as I’m used to, and at times things in the highs almost sounded like they were overlapping each other.
+While I can clearly hear all of the hi-hats and cymbals in the song Feels Like We Only Go Backwards by Tame Impala, they definitely aren’t as clear as I’m used to, and at times things in the highs almost sounded like they were overlapping each other.